brunorijsman/dske-python/docs/developer-guide.md

  ## Future enhancements

-In this section we list some potential future enhancements to the DSKE protocol.
+In this section we list some potential future enhancements.

 ### Clients register with a subset of the hubs